-J’onn J’onzz, in his secret identity of Jean St. Jean, stood on a hilltop outside the city limits of a small New England city called Middletown.
+J’onn J’onzz, in his secret identity of Jean St. Jean of New Orleans, stood on a hilltop outside the city limits of a small New England city called Middletown.
 Looking up at the starry night sky, he felt a powerful sense of déjà vu as old memories came rushing back to him.

 How I always loved this tranquil spot, he thought.
 It was my first oasis upon being stranded in the figurative desert of what was then a strange new world to me!

 There was a small wooded area behind him, but it was this open mountain glade that appealed to him now, as it did many years before when he had first discovered the peaceful refuge.